sheezan-yo/TodoFull/README.md

 - Add todo: Can add todo with description, also store date of creation.
 - Edit todo: Can edit on your preference.
 - Delete todo: Can delete todo when done with it.
+- Search: Can search desired todo by the title.

 ## Technologies used:
 - Frontend: React, Tailwind CSS